 - Pour into prepared pans.
-Bake at 275° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 275° for 45-50 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - In a microwave, melt white chocolate; stir until smooth.
 Dip half of the cake squares into melted chocolate; allow excess to drip off.
 Place on waxed paper; let stand until set.
 Repeat with semisweet chocolate and remaining cake squares.

 - Drizzle cakes with additional chocolate and garnish with pecans if desired.
 Let stand until set.
 Store in an airtight container.
-Yield: 4 dozen.

 Nutrition Facts1 piece: 350 calories, 20g fat (7g saturated fat), 36mg cholesterol, 86mg sodium, 42g carbohydrate (33g sugars, 4g fiber), 4g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Originally published as Fruitcake Haters Fruitcake in Taste of Home Christmas Annual 2012